-The college was accredited by the North Carolina State Board of Education in 1970, by the Southern Association of Colleges and Schools in 1972 and reaffirmed in 1976, 1987, 1997, and 2008.
+Central Carolina Community College was first accredited by the North Carolina State Board of Education in 1970.
+Since 1972, it has been continuously accredited by the Southern Association of Colleges and Schools (SACS) to award associate degrees, diplomas, and certificates.